-Housing Week Day 1 Recap: Credit and Credit Repair
+Housing Week Day 1 Recap: Credit and Credit Restoration

 We’re recapping all our tips from yesterday’s first day of Housing Week–a weeklong tip series aimed to help prospective buyers rest easy knowing they have all the info they need to understand the home buying process.